 Whenever a bank declines a credit application, they will make you a letter stating the reasons why.
 Unfortunately, the letter doesn’t highlight the specifics and is written with mostly boilerplate language by an attorney.

-But there are some nuggets within the letter that will give you clues where to focus when reviewing your credit report and your credit score.
+But there are some nuggets within the letter that will give you clues about where to focus when reviewing your credit report and your credit score.
 Many banks will also include your credit score in the decline letter.

 Repair Your Credit Report and Score

 Now that you know what problems the bank has with your credit profile, you know where to focus your efforts.
-If you have unpaid collections, levies, or past due balances, get them corrected.
-Are there accounts on your credit report that you don't recognize?
+If you have unpaid collections, levies, or past-due balances, get them corrected.
+Are there accounts on your credit report that you don’t recognize?
 You may be the victim of identity theft.

 Or you may just need to focus on paying down your balances because your utilization is too high.
-A debt consolidation loan could help you focus on paying off your debt with the added benefit of increasing your score if you keep the paid off account open.
+A debt consolidation loan could help you focus on paying off your debt with the added benefit of increasing your score if you keep the paid-off account open.

 Strengthen Your Credit Profile

 Some people have done everything right.
-They just haven't done enough of it.
-These people need to take steps to beef up their credit report by adding some accounts that have a high approval rate.
+They just haven’t done enough of it.
+These people need to take steps to beef up their credit reports by adding some accounts that have a high approval rate.